Introduction to Online Control: Markov Decision Processes

 \subsection{Markov Chains}

-A Markov Chain (or Markov Process) is a model of a memoryless stochastic process as a weighted directed graph.
-This is the first layer in abstraction before allowing for actions, as it only describes a process without exogenous inputs.
+A Markov chain is a stochastic process that evolves without exogenous actions.
+It consists of a finite set of states together with a transition matrix that specifies the probability of moving from one state to another.

-It consists of a set of states and a transition matrix describing the probability of moving from one state to another.
-The probabilities of moving between states are the weights on the edges of the graph.
-Figure \ref{fig:mdp} describes a Markov Chain corresponding to a weather process.
+Formally, let $S$ be a finite set of states.
+A Markov chain on $S$ is specified by a row-stochastic matrix $P \in [0,1]^{S \times S}$, where the entry $P_{ij}$ is the probability of moving from state $i$ to state $j$ in one step.
+Figure~\ref{fig:MDP-illustration} describes a Markov chain corresponding to a simple weather process with transition matrix

 Denote the distribution over states at time $t$ by $\bp_t$.
-Then it can be seen that
+Then